By Use Case

 A simple look at what a helpdesk is and how it can help your business

 A helpdesk is a tool that organizes customer communication to help businesses respond to customers more quickly and effectively.
 Using a helpdesk allows your support team to offer the best possible experience to your customers.

 Helpdesks offer features to provide context and insight into customer experiences and also provides internal features to benchmark the performance of your support team and ensure that your team is truly the cream of the crop.
 Helpdesk tools are one of the most integral tools when it comes to supporting a customer base successfully.

 There’s so much information about helpdesks out there, it can be overwhelming.
 Luckily, we’ve put together some information that will help you learn about what a helpdesk is, what it can do for you, and how best you can pick one for yourself.
-Check out what we’ve got planned for you, or skip ahead, using the links below.
+Check out what we’ve got planned for you.

 No matter who you are, it’s likely that you have multiple people interfacing with customers directly every day.
 If this is happening across several different email accounts with multiple different people, it can be tricky to have context into who is already speaking with a customer.

 Helpdesk systems bring everyone’s interactions into one interface and allow different conversations to be cross-referenced and used for more context in the customer experience.
 It also allows for use of features such as categorization and automation as a means to keep track of what kinds of issues your customers are experiencing.

 A helpdesk tool helps create organization out of chaos by keeping your ticket process clean and giving your agents the tools that they need to best do their job.